 An amazing walking safari that tracks rhino in the wild, undiscovered frontier of Northern Kenya.
 Not only is this a thrilling adventure, but it allows you to actively participate in the protection of this iconic species.
-The Saruni Rhino Lodge is located just outside the Sera Rhino Sanctuary, a vast, untouched wilderness of more than 350,000 hectares and the first community conservancy in East Africa to own and operate a conservancy dedicated to the conservation of the black rhino.
+The Saruni Rhino Camp is located just outside the Sera Rhino Sanctuary, a vast, untouched wilderness of more than 350,000 hectares and the first community conservancy in East Africa to own and operate a conservancy dedicated to the conservation of the black rhino.

 The following is included in the tour: